 SA Objectives Comments Ideas for mitigation

 1. Housing Unstable land issues could constrain housing land supply.
 Adequate and environmentally acceptable mitigation measures are in place.

-2. Health The NPPF considers air quality to be a natural environment issue rather than a health one but the Guidance requires a risk assessment.
+2. Health Could impact upon safety of the development site.
 Consider circumstances where additional procedures or information, such as a land stability or slope stability risk assessment report, would be required to ensure that adequate and environmentally acceptable mitigation measures are in place.

 3. Heritage Dependent upon location.

 4. Crime

 5. Social

 6. Biodiversity and Green Infrastructure The policy should contribute to and enhance the natural environment by remediating and mitigating unstable land, where appropriate.

 7. Environment and Landscape

 8. Natural Resources and Flooding

 9. Waste

 10. Energy and Climate Change

-11. Transport The policy deals with transport modes in relation to air quality.
+11. Transport

 12. Employment

 13. Innovation

 14. Economic Structure Unstable land issues could constrain employment land supply.
 Adequate and environmentally acceptable mitigation measures are in place.